 After choosing which book you will check out, you can now purchase the book and have the option to deliver it to your Kindle Cloud Reader.

 How do I get to my Kindle Cloud Reader?

 You can get to your Kindle Cloud Reader by accessing it through any device.
 You can access it through your desktop, laptop, smartphone, or any device which can connect securely to the internet.

 The answer is yes!
 It is free.
-All you have to do is to sign-up.
+All you have to do is sign-up.
 No need to pay for membership fees.
-The Kindle Cloud Reader is a free, web-based application which you can visit by going to read.amazon.com.
+The Kindle Cloud Reader is a free, web-based application that you can visit by going to read.amazon.com.

 1. It supports offline reading.

 The Kindle Cloud Reader fully supports offline reading.
 This simply means that you can read your downloaded information anytime and anywhere without you having to be connected to the internet.
 The Kindle Cloud Reader can store content up to 50 MB.
 The great thing about this is when space is already full, the older content will be deleted.